jennifer-kava/jennifer-kava.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a sophomore in Applied Mathematics and Computer Science at Columbia University, working on the intersection of diffusion models and causal inference.
+I am a sophomore studying Applied Mathematics and Computer Science at Columbia University, working on the intersection of diffusion models and causal inference.
+My research interests lie in theoretical generative models, optiimization, probabilistic inference, machine learning and physical simulation.

-Currently, I am a research assistant at Columbia University Department of Statistics under Prof. [Chenyang Zhong](https://sites.google.com/view/cyzhong/home?pli=1&authuser=1), and I also work with [Baohua Yan](https://bhyan.com) (PhD student).
+Currently, I am a research assistant at Columbia University Department of Statistics under Prof. [Chenyang Zhong](https://sites.google.com/view/cyzhong/home?pli=1&authuser=1), and I also work on projects with [Baohua Yan](https://bhyan.com) (PhD student).

+This site (a work in progress!) collects information related to my academic, research and professional activities.
 I am excited to connect and discuss potential opportunities!